prashantThelateNow/doctor-appointment-book-server/README.md

 The following plugins we are using right now:

-### Pretier
+### Prettier

 We are using it for code formatting, for configuration please see `.prettierrc.json`

 ### eslint

-We are using it for linting files, for configuration please see `sslintrc.json`
+We are using it for linting files, for configuration please see `eslintrc.json`

 **Note**: we are recommending to use correponding editor plugin for better interactivity. i.e. linter plugin for static type checking, formatter plugin for auto formatting etc.